maptv/decalendar/docs/decalendar.md

 If we really want to insist on punctuality, we could include up to 5 digits in the time.
 Specifying a time with more than 5 digits is possible, and may be useful for scientific or technical purposes, but it is analogous to providing [extremely long GPS coordinates](https://xkcd.com/2170/), as some point the level of precision stops having relevance to daily life.

 Each digit provided in the time has a specific name.
-These are the four most useful terms:
+The three least precise terms are
 - 10<sup>-1</sup>-day dimes (decidays),
-- 10<sup>-2</sup>-day cents (centidays),
+- 10<sup>-2</sup>-day cents (centidays), and
-- 10<sup>-3</sup>-day mils (millidays), and
+- 10<sup>-3</sup>-day mils (millidays),
-- 10<sup>-5</sup>-day beats (centimillidays).

-Using the fractions in the table below we can see how the least precise of these units look at different times of the day.
+In the table below, we can see how the three least precise units look at different times of the day.
 An added benefit of the table below is that we can see how positive and negative times complement each other.

 | Latin Name   | Frac  | Value  | Dime+ | Dime-  | Cent+  | Cent-  | Mil+   | Mil-   |
 | ------------ | ----- | ------ | ----- | ------ | ------ | ------ | ------ | ------ |